The Ultimate Guide to Garage Security

 Wall and floor anchors are useful if you are storing a bike or anything else large in your garage, as even if a burglar does get in, there is no way they will be able to remove anything attached to a floor or wall anchor (unless they have brought a chainsaw!).
 Extendable bolts work in the same way, as it gives you a strong fixed point embedded into a wall to attach your belongings.

 When looking at improving your garage and outbuilding security, do not forget to include them in your home insurance cover.
-Calculate the total value of the contents in your garage and other outbuildings, and whether your home insurance payout will be sufficient compensation.
+Calculate the total value of the contents in your garage and other outbuildings, and whether your home insurance pay-out will be sufficient compensation.
 If not, consider discussing additional cover with your insurer.
 In the unfortunate event of a break in, you want to be in the position to claim for the goods missing.

 Garage Security Quick Tips from the Police

-Up-and-over Manual Vehicle Access Doors
+Up-and-over Garage Doors

 - A single lock fitted to the bottom centre of the door may not prevent the corners from being bent over, especially on older doors.
 Consider fitting locks to both sides of the door.
 Make sure it doesn’t interfere with your car’s wheels.